mrintegrate/after-layoffs/README.md

     <h2>V. Boosting Morale</h2>
     <p>Finding humor in the negative situation and celebrating small wins can boost morale and create a positive and resilient community.
 Providing a safe place for individuals to unwind and socialize, learning new skills, and supporting each other in interview preparation can be beneficial.
 A shared passion for video games, or a cute picture of a pet can save someone’s day.</p>
     <h2>VI.
 Conclusion</h2>
-    <p>In conclusion, it is essential for both remaining and laid-off employees to preserve the company's culture, morale, and sense of community after a layoff.
+    <p>In conclusion, it is essential to preserve the group culture, morale, and sense of community after a layoff.
+There is clear strength in numbers.
 Those let go must combine and remain as one group, one voice.
 By providing emotional support, practical assistance, and creating a supportive community through shared resources, individuals can not only reduce the adverse effects of layoffs but also turn it into an opportunity for personal growth and development.</p>

 <h2>Example Using Discord</h2>